kirk-patton/WindowsEasyDesktop/README.md

 * Right Click Desktop
   * View -> Show Icons (Toggle)

+Combined with the Nexus launcher settings, the user will be presented with a maximized instance of each program they launch.
+The desktop will be clean and free of distractions.

 ## Other Customizations

 The above customizations may be enough, but here are some more that may be useful.